 Wrtten by Chris O’Callaghan “OC” (Edited by Rick Fuller)

-The Western quadrant of the M-ASA task area has three critical airspace features: the Camp David Prohibited Area (P40) and two Restricted Areas situated west of the Chambersburg Valley.
-P40 is covered in the Southern quadrant.
+The Western Sector of the M-ASA task area has three critical airspace features: the Camp David Prohibited Area (P40) and two Restricted Areas situated west of the Chambersburg Valley.
+P40 is covered in the Southern Sector.
 Please refer to it.

 The two danger areas, respectively R-5801 and R-5803, are very small, but can be very harmful under the current SSA rules.
 Only active from ground up to 4000 feet MSL and Monday ’til Friday from 08:00 until 16:00 local time, they are considered as unlimited and permanently active by the rules committee from the SSA.
 Zero points for the day, plus another 200 points or so penalty can really ruin your competition.
 It has happened in the past; do not be the next one to experience it!